android/androidify/README.md

    Ensure to also enable [AppCheck](https://console.firebase.google.com/project/_/appcheck) on your Firebase project to prevent API abuse.
 3. This project makes use of remote config on Firebase.
 In [`remote_config_defaults.xml`](core/network/src/main/res/xml/remote_config_defaults.xml), update the value of [`use_imagen`](core/network/src/main/res/xml/remote_config_defaults.xml#L40) to `true`, then import the [Firebase Remote config](https://firebase.google.com/docs/remote-config) settings from
 [`remote_config_defaults.xml`](core/network/src/main/res/xml/remote_config_defaults.xml).
-   Navigate to your Firebase project.
-Select Remote Config from the menu.
-Click Upload template.
+   - Navigate to your Firebase project console.
+   - In the left-hand menu, under the "Run" section, select "Remote Config".
+   - Click on the "Upload template" button.
+   - Browse and select the `[setup/remote_config_defaults.json](setup/remote_config_defaults.json)` file from your local repository.
-   Select Browse and locate the setup/remote_config_defaults.json file.
-Click Publish to apply the settings.
+   - Click "Publish" to apply the settings.
-   Your Firebase project is now configured to handle the default remote config settings.
 4. If you'd like to change the font that the app renders with, an optional spec can be placed in `~/.gradle/gradle.properties` file: